-ARF (Adult Residential Facility) licensing: adults 18 to 59 with disabilities
+ARF (Adult Residential Facility): adults 18 to 59 with disabilities

 Get Your California ARF Facility License.